eight04/db-to-cloud/README.md

 To use this library, add following properties to the document:

-* `_id` - a unique ID.
+* A unique ID. `Number` or `String`.
 Two objects are treated as the same document when they have the same ID.
 This is usually a UUID.
-The ID should be a valid filename.
+The ID must be a valid filename.
-* `_rev` - a revision tag.
-If two objects have the same `_id` but different `_rev`, the cloud need to decide which should be kept and saved.
+* A revision tag. `Number` or `String`.
+If two objects have the same ID but different revision, the cloud needs to decide which should be kept and saved.
 For a simple use case, you can use a timestamp as the revision tag and always keep the latest object.

-These properties should be a primitive value i.e. string or number.
+> In CouchDB, these properties are `_id` and `_rev`.
+We also uses these names in the code example.

 Installation
 ------------